FeatureCloud/fc-data-distributor/README.md

 #### Running app

-You can run sPLINK as a standalone app in the [FeatureCloud test-bed](https://featurecloud.ai/development/test) or [FeatureCloud Workflow](https://featurecloud.ai/projects).
+You can run data distributor as a standalone app in the [FeatureCloud test-bed](https://featurecloud.ai/development/test) or [FeatureCloud Workflow](https://featurecloud.ai/projects).
 You can also run the app using CLI:

 ```shell
 featurecloud test start --app-image featurecloud.ai/fc_data_distributor --client-dirs './sample_data,./sample_data'